 - Easily Connect to Office 365 with PowerShell

 What is your preferred way of creating new users in Office 365?
 Do you create the user on-prem first and then migrate, or, use the method described above.
-Drop a comment below or come join the conversation @SuperTekBoy.
+Drop a comment below or join the conversation @SuperTekBoy.